cotodevel/snemulds/README.md

 	Save changes, then copy snemul.cfg in SD root.
 Keys are remapped now.

 Save / Load States:
 	- It is experimental.
-It may or not work consecutively.
+It may or not work.
 It's recommended to always save then restore a single state at a time.

 Properly Saving / Loading SRAM:
 	- Save in-game, check Options -> SRAM saving and wait for a "SRAM written" message to appear.
-	Right after uncheck this option before reloading other games or shutting down console.
-This ensures your savefile is kept safely.

 Screen Sync (Vblank Enabled / Vblank Disabled):
-	- If the game runs too slow for you, disable vblank.
-The default and recommended setting is enabled Vblank for most games otherwise these will run too fast becoming unplayable.
+	- If the game is running too fast, enable Vblank.
+Some specific games will need Vblank disabled.

 TWL Mode:
 	-SnemulDS TWL mode has extended memory (16MB), so hacks like Megaman X3 Zero Project are supported and known to work.
 (TGDS1.65 branch)
+	-Donkey Kong Country 3 is playable until the end using SnemulDS TWL mode, but beware, save often as the game tends to crash sometimes.

 ____Remoteboot____
 Also, it's recommended to use the remoteboot feature.
 It allows to send the current TGDS Project over wifi removing the necessity